 Although it is smaller than its neighboring Vallecito Lake, the Lemon Reservoir still attracts its fair share of visitors to enjoy outdoor activities in and around the water.

 Biking: From Durango, Colorado Road 250 & Florida Road combine to create a popular 26 mile out and back biking route to Lemon Reservoir.
 The roadway is almost fully paved (save for a short gravel climb to the top) and offers steady, medium grades.

 Birding: The dense surrounding forest and high elevation make the Lemon Reservoir a unique birding location.
 Among common waterfowl, visitors can spot bald eagles, grouse, loons, and more in and around the reservoir.

-Camping: There are three public campground maintained by the National Forest Service near the Lemon Reservoir.
-Each require an overnight fee.
+Camping: There are three public campgrounds maintained by the National Forest Service near the Lemon Reservoir.
+Each requires an overnight fee.

 - Miller Creek Campground is located on the eastern shore of the lake, with easy access to a concrete boat ramp.
 There are 12 sites with plenty of room for parking and water/toilet access from May to September.

 - The Florida Campground sits above the north end of the reservoir.

 - The Transfer Park Campground is one mile further north.
 Both the Florida and Transfer Park campgrounds are considered “low-use,” however they both offer large sites, picnic tables, and plenty of shade.

 Fishing: A Colorado fishing license is required to fish in the Lemon Reservoir.
 Here, anglers have the chance of catching the stocked brown trout, rainbow trout, and Kokanee salmon.
 Fishing is most popular in the day-use area on the west side of the lake, or above the reservoir in the many alpine creeks and streams.
 Access to the reservoir remains open in the winter for ice fishing.